Sidesperson

 If the Building is Evacuated (Fire)

-• Assemble people at the Muster Point (Arundel St. boulevard between the fence and the street) and count them; the count should match the count of people in church.
-Before they leave the muster point, record their names.
+• Direct people to assemble at the Muster Point (Arundel St. boulevard between the fence and the street) and count them; the count should match the count of people in church.

 Other Emergencies